-- 1. Create an incidence matrix for the Abilene network.
+- 1. Create an incidence matrix for the Internet2 router sites (all traffic is bi-directional).
 List the cities in alphabetical order. - 2.
-What is the maximum number of hops a packet might travel before reaching its destination?
-(Hint: find $A + A^2 + A^3 + ...$ until every non-diagonal element is greater than zero).
+What is the maximum number of hops a packet might require before reaching its destination?
+(Hint: find $\mathbf{A} + \mathbf{A}^2 + \mathbf{A}^3 + \dots + \mathbf{A}^n$ until every non-diagonal element is greater than zero).
 Write down this matrix. - 3.
 Part of the design of a good network is redundancy.
 If any one site loses connectivity, the rest of the network must continue to function.
-If the site at Kansas City goes down, what is the maximum number of hops a packet might travel before reaching its destination (assume its destination isn't Kansas City)?
+If the site at Kansas City goes down, what is the maximum number of hops a packet might require before reaching its destination (assume its destination isn't Kansas City)?
 Write down the matrix used to determine this answer.